Terms Of Service

 8. For automatic top-ups, payment is due at the time of the top-up.

-9. We will attempt to charge your payment method before the due date.
+9. We will attempt to charge your payment method on the due date.
 You are responsible for ensuring that payment is made.

-10. If, for any reason (including our failure to take payment), we do not receive your payment in full within 5 working days of the due date, we may do any or all of the following:
+10. If, for any reason (including our failure to take payment), we do not receive your payment in full by the due date, we may do any or all of the following:

 1. Send you reminders by email and post at regular intervals.
 We may charge you a fee of £5 per reminder to cover a small proportion of the costs we incur in seeking payment of the overdue amount;